Social Health Care

 The Social Health Care program is directly linked with two major research and development initiatives organized by Common Bond Institute that study communal trauma and it’s transfer into future generations, as well as the development of new models and methodologies for healing trauma on the large group, societal level.

-1) The Global Network for the Study of Transgenerational Trauma is a professional network of permanent working study groups, with cross-cultural representation essential to universal understanding and culturally appropriate applications, cooperating on researching and addressing the dynamics of unresolved communal trauma, it’s inheritance into future generations, and implications for relationships within and between communities past, present, and future.
+1) The Transgenerational Trauma Research Network is a professional network of permanent working study groups, with cross-cultural representation essential to universal understanding and culturally appropriate applications, cooperating on researching and addressing the dynamics of unresolved communal trauma, it’s inheritance into future generations, and implications for relationships within and between communities past, present, and future.